Biodiversity Improvements at Longstone Avenue Open Space

 During 2023 and early 2024, Brent Council and Sustrans worked with residents to develop proposals for green corridors through the Church End and Roundwood Green Neighbourhood.
 This identified opportunities to improve walking, wheeling, cycling and greening in the neighbourhood.
 Building on these engagements, the council has committed to work with communities to develop potential for new planting schemes at Longstone Avenue Open Space, alongside improving wildlife and biodiversity.

-A community orchard was planted in the open space in Spring 2024, and now Brent Council are working with Trees for Cities to provide additional planting, and involve residents in the design, installation and after care.
+A community orchard was planted in the open space in Spring 2024, and Brent Council worked with Trees for Cities to provide additional planting, and involve residents in the design, installation and after care.
+More tree planting has since been done in the space to continue its development as a climate-resilient green space.